And how can I explain it to my boss? What is React?

 From 2005 to 2010, you may have noticed that websites got a lot more advanced.
 They became much more than just places to read information.
 With some, you could actually do things.
 Social Media platforms started popping up, you could look at interactive maps in the browser, and you could even to spreadsheets and word processing with tools like Google Drive (formerly Google Docs).

 As Web Developers, we started to use terminology to distinguish between traditional "websites" and these much more advanced sites.
 We started calling the more advanced ones "Web Applications" because they reminded us of the scale, effort, and technology practices that goes into traditional software applications that you would install on your computer.
 But a Web Application doesn't need to be installed, it just runs in the browser.
 In a sense, a Web Application is just a website, but it's technology is far more advanced and the effort to make one is much greater.
 For example, facebook.com is a Web Application, so is twitter.com, netflix.com and even your bank has a Web Application.
 Sometimes the lines between "websites and web applications" is a little blurry.
 For example, if you went to netflix.com, you're going to be looking at their marketing website that tries to show off their product and get you to sign up.
 But once you signup and login, you're now looking at their Web Application.
-For the most part, this distinction is not something average consumers talk about, their terms that web developers use.
+For the most part, this distinction is not something average consumers talk about, they're terms that web developers use.

 It's also important to distinguish that a Web Application is not the same thing as a Native Application.
-When you log into netflix.com your in the browser, so this is a Web Application.
+When you log into netflix.com you're in the browser, so this is a Web Application.
 But Netflix also has a downloadable app for your phone or computer that you install.
 That is their "Native" Application.

 So where does React come in?